Economy of Kochi: Electronics hardware

 Kochi has a well-established electronics industry.
 Some of the home grown electrical & electronics companies include V-Guard Industries, FCI OEN Connectors and SFO Technologies, the largest manufacturer of photonics devices in India.
 The Government of Kerala has announced a project to build an industrial park named Electronic City spanning an area of 340 acres, to cater to the electronic hardware industries.
 The private operator NeST is building a Special Economic Zone specifically for electronics hardware spanning an area of 30 acres.
 Kochi also houses manufacturing plants of Amphenol, American major in fibre optics, Aptiv, one of the world's largest automotive technology suppliers and Belden Inc..

 Medical Device

 Kerala boasts over 70 medical device manufacturing units, indicating a robust industry presence.
 The state benefits from a highly skilled workforce, with over 20,000 engineering and technical graduates annually.
-The major medical equipment manufacturers based out of Kochi includes "Agappe Diagnostics", one of the leading Indian manufacturer of diagnostic reagents and equipment and "DentCare", one of the world's largest manufacturers of dental prostheses.
+The major medical equipment manufacturers based out of Kochi includes "Agappe Diagnostics", one of the leading Indian manufacturer of diagnostic reagents and equipment and "DentCare", one of the world's largest manufacturers of Dental prosthesis.